Understanding Starts

 - More informed decision-making

-- Resistance to manipulation
+- Harder to manipulate

 Better Conversations